 how to use and write written correspondence sent through the US Postal Service.

-Job reference and written correspondence services are used onlyRésumé when a Basic Employment Services provider will not be used to gain job placement for a customer.
+The Employment Data Sheet, Application, and Résumé Training as described above is purchased when a job placement provider will not be used to obtain a job placement for a customer.
+When a customer's circumstances indicate that Bundled Employment Services need to be purchased after Non-bundled Job Placement Services has been provided, a reduction of payment will be applied to the fee of the Bundled Employment Service.

 17.3.2.2 Process and Procedure

-A Basic Employment Services provider receives a VR1840, Job Placement Services Referral form,résumé and a service authorization.
+A Basic Employment Services provider receives a VR1840, Job Placement Services Referral form that indicates if résumé training is required and if any premiums for Non-bundled services is appropriate as well as, a service authorization.
 The VR1840 includes any documentation that will prepare the provider to better work with the customer, such as medical or psychological reports, case notes, vocational testing, and employment data collected by VR staff.

-The Basic Employment Services provider supplies all training materials, and the job placement specialist prepares the training materials and facilitates the training covering all requirements listed in 17.3.2.1 Employment Data Sheet, Application, and Résumé Training Service Description.
+The job placement specialist supplies all training materials, prepares the training materials, and facilitates the training, following the curriculum, covering all requirements listed in 17.3.2.1 Employment Data Sheet, Application, and Résumé Training Service Description.

-The job placement specialist provides initial instruction and monitoring and/or guidance, and, when necessary, assists the customer so he or she can complete:
+The job placement specialist provides initial instruction and monitoring and/or guidance and, when necessary, assists the customer to complete a:

 VR1850, Personal Employment Data Sheet, or equivalent personal data sheet;